alex1dev0/alexoneselfbotv1/README.md

 Now is all setup, first thing you wanna do is ".help" and look for all the commands!

 Thanks For your PURCHASE! @Alexone
-If do you encounter some problems with the license, reach me in dm's 'idiozia'.
+If do you encounter some problems with the license, reach me in dm's 'alex1dev'.

 # ITALIAN